simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Oct 23-Oct 25 2024
+Radio Blackout Forecast for Oct 24-Oct 26 2024

-              Oct 23        Oct 24        Oct 25
+              Oct 24        Oct 25        Oct 26
 R1-R2           60%           60%           60%
 R3 or greater   10%           10%           10%

-Rationale: Solar levels are likely to be at moderate levels 23-25 Oct, with a slight chance for R3-Strong levels.
-Solar flare activity is expected to increase with the return of old active Region 3842 (S15, L=180) which produced four X flares during the last rotation.
+Rationale: Solar flare activity is expected to be at Minor to Moderate (R1-R2) levels 24-26 Oct with a slight chance for R3-Strong levels as more magnetically complex regions emerge in the SE part of the disk.

 ```